Kerchner’s

 Genome - All the DNA contained in

 a non-reproductive cell of the organism necessary to replicate the organism.
-An
+An organism’s complete set of DNA instructions necessary for making

-nucleus and the DNA in a mitochondria organelle which are located within the
+chromosomes within the nucleus and the DNA in a mitochondria organelle which

-cell, but outside the nucleus.
-In humans there are two types of DNA, nuclear
+are located within the cell, but outside the nucleus.
+In humans there are two

-is a relatively small DNA molecule shaped as a circle located within all the
+The mitochondria DNA is a relatively small DNA molecule shaped as a

-mitochondria organelles within the cells, but which are outside the nucleus.
+circle located within all the mitochondria organelles within the cells, but

-The nuclear DNA is thread-like in shape and is divided up into 46 chromosomes
+which are outside the nucleus.
+The nuclear DNA is thread-like in shape and is

-or packets of DNA arranged in 23 sets
+divided up into 46 chromosomes or packets of DNA arranged in 23 sets within the

-within the cell nucleus.
-Some
+cell nucleus.
+Some chromosomes contain

-chromosomes contain more DNA than others and thus some chromosomes are large
+more DNA than others and thus some chromosomes are large and some are small.

-chromosome.
-It’s small size plays a significant part in why it is passed down
+The male sex determining Y chromosome happens to be a small chromosome.
+It’s small size plays a significant part in why it is passed

-Y Chromosome, X Chromosome, Autosome, and Homologous
+Chromosome, Y Chromosome, X Chromosome, Autosome, and

-Chromosomes.
+Homologous Chromosomes.

 Genome Project - Research and technology